brentd09/AZ040Labs/PowerShell-Lab-03.md

     Get-Volume | Where-Object { $_.SizeRemaining -gt 0 } | Format-List
     ```
     </Strong></details>
-1. Display a list of the volumes that have less than 99 percent free space and more than zero bytes of free space.
-Display only the drive letter and disk size, in megabytes (MB) to 3 decimal places.
+1. Display a list of the volumes that have less than 99% free space and more than zero bytes of free space.
+Display only the drive letter and disksize (in megabytes) to 3 decimal places.
     <details><summary>Click for hint</summary><Strong>

     ```PowerShell
     Get-Command *Volume*
-    Get-Help About_Calculated_Properties # Then look under the heading of Select-Object within this help document
+    Get-Help About_Calculated_Properties # Then look under the heading of Select-Object within this help document.

+    # Use the [Math]::Round() class to round the calculated value to 3 decimal places
+    # [math]::Round( (Calculated value) , 3 )
      ```
     </Strong></details>
     <details><summary>Click to see the answer</summary><Strong>